DataKevc/DataKevc/README.md

 - Hi I’m @DataKevc, an active data analyst
-- I'm working on building applications and design to help people understand data
+- Looking to build applications and designs to help people understand the world better, data is my laguage of choice.
-- I’m currently using Excel, SQL, Python, and Tableau as my main tools
+- Currently using Excel, SQL, Python, and Tableau as my main tools

 <!---
 DataKevc/DataKevc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.